What It Is

 Who It Is

-What It’s About90 days AA addiction alcohol alcoholism art autumn beer boomerang switcheroo boston california christmas college death drinking Facebook family Father fiction food free verse friday friends funeral God haiku haiku review Halloween Harry Potter Harry Potter recap heaven Irish jesus life lostmessages love lyrics marriage men monday murder music New York City noir otherinbox parody poem poetry relationships religion rest in peace reunion tour robots rock and roll romance saturday sex sonnet Sonnet Every Day space suicide summer sunday technology theatre the future The Writer thursday time time travel tuesday wednesday whiskey women Zombies
+What It’s About90 days AA addiction alcohol alcoholism beer boston christmas college death drinking drunk Facebook family Father fiction fireworks flash fiction food free verse friday friends funeral God haiku haiku review Hangover Harry Potter Harry Potter recap heaven Irish jesus lostmessages love lyrics marriage men monday murder music New York City noir otherinbox parody poem poetry prose Punk Rock racism relationships religion rest in peace reunion tour robots rock and roll romance saturday sex sonnet Sonnet Every Day suicide summer sunday theatre the deciders the future thursday time time travel tuesday wednesday whiskey women writing Zombies

 What They’re Talking About